shikokuchuo/nanonext/README.md

 Otherwise, a release version of ‘libnng’ will be downloaded and built from source automatically during package installation (note: this requires ‘cmake’).

+If your system installation of NNG was built with TLS support (using Mbed TLS), please set the environment variable ‘NANONEXT_TLS’ e.g. by `Sys.setenv(NANONEXT_TLS=1)` before attempting to install the package.
+This will ensure the correct linker flags are set for a successful install.

 #### Windows